SanDiegoCodeSchool/lti-node-example/README.md

 npm install
 ```
 ## WARNING:
-DO not perform an npm start until prompted to do so in step 6.
-If you do, you will need to clear your database.
+DO not perform an npm start until prompted to do so in step A6 If you do, you will need to clear the TESTLTI database in your local mongo DB instance.

 You will also need MongoDB and localtunnel installed.
 Instructions to install MongoDB can be found here:

 * MacOS - use homebrew: https://docs.mongodb.com/master/tutorial/install-mongodb-on-os-x/
 * Windows - use the installer from here: https://docs.mongodb.com/master/tutorial/install-mongodb-on-windows/

-NOTE: have MongoDB up and running before you continue!

 Install localtunnel by running:
 ```